Our Second Holiday

 This meant I could plonk him somewhere in a room and he would be pretty much in the same spot when I had finished another chore.
 It also meant we could go out and do ‘adult’ things for long periods of time, like shopping, and he would happily sit in his buggy and people watch.

 Fast forward 6 months, and we now have a child that walks, runs and clambers on/in/under and through everything he can spot.
-This time around we were in a much smaller caravan, so he had less space to run, but that didn’t stop him going up and down, up and down and up and down…
+This time around we decided to have a holiday with a toddler in a much smaller caravan, so he had less space to run, but that didn’t stop him going up and down, up and down and up and down…

 My mum came with us, and we both found it hilarious when he would walk around the caravan, because you could always hear him coming, as he thudded so heavily that the caravan shook!